Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/getting-started.md

 under /accounts.
 Once you create your account you can access it at `/accounts/<account-id>`

-**Apps** - Your apps are stored under the `/apps` endpoint.
+**Apps** - Your apps are stored under the /apps endpoint.
 Each app will be given a unique ID under `/apps`.

 **LPs** - Loyalty programs (LPs) are stored under /lps.
-Each LP will have it’s own ID under /lps.
+Each LP will have it’s own ID under `/lps`.

 Some actions can be performed on the collection of resources, while others must be performed on individual resources.
 Resources can be created, read, updated, and deleted using standard HTTP methods.

 **POST** - Used to create a resource by sending resource data to the collection.
-If successful, returns a 201 (Created) status code with a Location header that specifies the location of the newly created resource.
+If successful, returns a `201 (Created)` status code with a Location header that specifies the location of the newly created resource.
 All method parameters must be passed as part of request body using JSON.

 **GET** - Used to retrieve a resource from the LCP.
 This operation is [idempotent](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.1.2) and has no side effects from submitting the same request multiple times.
-If successful, returns a 200 (OK) status code with the resource content.
+If successful, returns a `200 (OK)` status code with the resource content.

 **PUT** - Used to update an existing resource.
 This operation is [idempotent](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.1.2) and has no side effects from submitting the same request multiple times.
-If successful, returns a 200 (OK) status code with the resource content.
+If successful, returns a `200 (OK)` status code with the resource content.
 All method parameters must be passed as part of request body using JSON.

 **DELETE** - Used to delete a resource.
 This operation is [idempotent](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.7) and has no side effects from submitting same request multiple times.
-If successful, returns a 204 (No Content) status code with an empty response body.
+If successful, returns a `204 (No Content)` status code with an empty response body.

 All request and response payloads are [UTF8](http://en.wikipedia.org/wiki/UTF8) encoded [JSON](http://en.wikipedia.org/wiki/JSON).